with editorial assistance from Judy Vannais

 Do I do this enough?
 Do I know when to give way, to step back, to share control?
 I like to think that I have gotten better at it.
 There’s no question in my mind that it is the right thing to do, for them, for me, for us.
 People give more when they have more ownership of what they do.
 They become more dedicated and more creative.
 They learn crucial lessons.
 It is absolutely critical to success, to forward movement, to sustainability, and to the highest quality work.

 You want to create new things, explore new possibilities.
 If a leader doesn’t project the sense that new things can happen, how will anyone else be willing to take the leap?
-Combined with passion, persistence and focus, positivity completes the formula that allows for big achievements.
+Combined with passion, persistence and focus, positivity completes the leadership formula that allows for big achievements.

-This is a nuanced trait.
+This is a nuanced leadership trait.
 For me, it implies the ability to see into a situation and uncover its true essence.
 Having immersed yourself, you can begin to understand how those salient characteristics can point you to ways to embody them in your approach, your creative concepts and your process for developing a project.
 Without those insights, I feel like you’re just doodling or decorating and I can’t do that.

 Aileron (Photo: Alan Karchmer)

-Musing on Entrepreneur’s list, other traits that I have found essential to success as an entrepreneur and leader sprang to mind, many of which became evident for me while working on one of our projects – Aileron, an entrepreneurial education center and retreat.
+Musing on Entrepreneur’s leadership list, other traits that I have found essential to success as an entrepreneur and leader sprang to mind, many of which became evident for me while working on one of our projects – Aileron, an entrepreneurial education center and retreat.
 My firm is unusual in that we practice integrated design, which means that our work is not solely architecture, but also includes exhibition and communication design.
 Often these disciplines are integrated into one project, which offers us unique opportunities to practice what we have come to call, “narrative architecture,” places that embody the values and beliefs of the client.
 Through an understanding of who our client is and what’s important to them, we develop a storyline for the project that is expressed in its unique architectural design and ultimately, the total experience of people in the spaces.